Foundations of Transaction Fee Mechanism Design: Introduction

 \paragraph{Defining $\gamma$-strict utility.} To make progress, we take the following approach.
 We first ask what is the worst-case cost of cheating.
 This is when the overbidding or fake transaction that is unconfirmed in the present ends up paying its full bid in the future, thus incurring a cost as high as the difference between the bid and the true value of the transaction.
-This is the worst case for the cheater and thus the best case for the mechanism designer.
+This setting makes it the hardest for the cheater to gain, and the easiest for the mechanism designer to satisfy incentive compatibility.
 Asking whether there is a mechanism that satisfies incentive compatibility under the most strict cost model is equivalent to asking: can we at least design mechanisms that defend against {\it paranoid} strategic players who only want to deviate if there is a sure chance of gain and no chance of losing.
-Understanding the feasibility of mechanism design under the worst-case cost can provide shed light on whether this is a worthwhile direction.
+Understanding the feasibility of mechanism design under the worst-case cost can shed light on whether this is a worthwhile direction.
 Further, it is also useful to adopt the worst-case cost model in proving lower bounds, since that makes the lower bounds stronger.

+Next, we generalize the cost model and imagine that in reality, the offender only needs to pay $\gamma$ fraction of the worst-case cost, where $\gamma \in [0, 1]$ is also called the {\it discount} factor.
+This generalization may be useful because in practice, we can often estimate the cost of cheating from the recent historical data, or even adjust the choice of $\gamma$ dynamically over time (similar to how Bitcoin adjusts the mining difficulty or how Etheurem's EIP-1559 dynamically adjusts their base fee based on recent historical data~\cite{eip1559,roughgardeneip1559,roughgardeneip1559-ec}).
+Another motivation for introducing $\gamma$ is to enable a knob that allows us to engineer a tradeoff between the efficiency of the mechanism and its resilience to strategic behavior.
+In this sense, {\it estimating the exact $\gamma$ is not too important}.
+As mentioned, setting $\gamma = 1$ gives reasonable incentive compatibility guarantees, namely, against {\it paranoid} players.